nus-cs2113-AY2021S1/tp/docs/team/tomlbz.md

 ### 2.3 Contributions to DG:

-Write up the text descriptions for Setting-up, UI layer, Command Interpreter layer.
+Write up the text descriptions for Setting-up, UI layer, Command Interpreter layer.<br>
-Write up sections for Take feature.
+Write up sections for Take feature.<br>
 Contributed to use cases and project scope.

 ### 2.4 Contributions to team-based tasks:
+Managing PRs after v1.0<br>
+Debugging and fixing the majority of bugs after peer review<br>
-Managing PRs after v1.0
+Managing priorities and Severities and Types of issues and PRs after v1.0<br>
-Debugging and fixing the majority of bugs after peer review Managing priorities and Severities and Types of issues and PRs after v1.0 Implement the backbone and overall structure code of Domsun Implement APIs of Domsun, such as package `lexical` and `visualize`, `messages`, `io`, etc.
+Implement the backbone and overall structure code of Domsun<br>
+Implement APIs of Domsun, such as package `lexical` and `visualize`, `messages`, `io`, etc.<br>
 Implement the majority of the features of Actions for Commands.